Restore a backup (RDBMS)

 It is critical that no Camunda components are running during the restore.
 Running components may propagate an incorrect cluster configuration, potentially disrupting cluster communication and data consistency.

-Camunda provides a standalone app which must be run on each node where a Zeebe broker will be running.
+Camunda provides a standalone restore application that must be run on each node where a Zeebe broker will be running.
 This is a Spring Boot application similar to the broker and can run using the binary provided as part of the distribution.
-The app can be configured the same way a broker is configured - via environment variables or using the configuration file located in config/application.yaml.
+The app can be configured the same way a broker is configured — via environment variables or using the configuration file located in config/application.yaml.

 Persistent volumes or disks must not contain any pre-existing data before restoring Zeebe.
 If data exists from a previous deployment, it must be cleared first.

-When restoring, provide the same configuration (node id, data directory, cluster size, and replication count) as the broker that will be running in this node.
-The partition count must be same as in the backup.
+When restoring, provide the same configuration (node id, data directory, cluster size, and replication count) as the broker that will be running on this node.
+The partition count must be the same as in the backup.

-The amount of partitions backed up are also visible in the backup store of Zeebe, see how to figure out available backups.
-If brokers were dynamically scaled between backup and restore, this is not an issue - as long as the partition count remains unchanged.
+The number of partitions backed up is also visible via the backup management API.
+If brokers were dynamically scaled between backup and restore, this is not an issue — as long as the partition count remains unchanged.

 - Kubernetes